 Never before in the history of veganism has there been so much delicious vegan alternative food to choose from.
-In Veganuary 2019 you will find being vegan is not only incredibly easy, it’s an absolute joy.
+Over the last 12 months we have seen the introduction of vegan sausage rolls from Greggs, vegan pizza from Papa John’s and a wealth of plant-based ready meals from both Tesco and Marks and Spencer.
+In Veganuary 2020, you will find being vegan is not only incredibly easy, – it’s an absolute joy.

 Feeling overwhelmed?
 Don’t worry, I’ve got your back.
 There are plenty of places in Edinburgh to eat vegan, and you can find quite a few of them browsing my wee site here, but I thought I would hand-pick a few of my favourites to get you started.
-I hope you’re feeling hungry…

 Lucky Pig @ Paradise Palms